HaxeFoundation/intellij-haxe/README.md

 ###Install the latest or a previous Github release

 Download the `intellij-haxe.jar` file from the release you want from [Github releases](https://github.com/TiVo/intellij-haxe/releases).
+More recent releases have begun to be named `intellij-haxe-<release>.jar`, where &lt;release&gt; is the version of Idea for which the Jar is built.  (e.g. `intellij-haxe-14.1.1.jar`)
+Make sure that you pick the proper one for your release.
+A message should pop up and warn you if a release is incompatible.

 In Intellij:
 - open the Settings
 - Go to plugin